 RShim Troubleshooting and How-Tos

-Several generations of NVIDIA® BlueField® networking platforms (DPUs or SuperNICs) are equipped with a USB interface in which RShim can be routed, via USB cable, to an external host running Linux and the RShim driver.

-In this case, typically following a system reboot, the RShim over USB prevails and the BlueField host reports RShim status as "another backend already attached".
+In this case, typically following a system reboot, the RShim over USB prevails and the DPU host reports RShim status as "another backend already attached".
 This is correct behavior, since there can only be one RShim backend active at any given time.
-However, this means that the BlueField host does not own RShim access.
+However, this means that the DPU host does not own RShim access.

 To reclaim RShim ownership safely: